tensorflow/build/tf_oss_dashboard/help.md

 - Jobs which ran on a PR that was cleanly merged also appear on this dashboard.
   These commits do not show CLs for internal users.
-For example, `import/copybara` is a pull-request job whose status also appears on its merge commit, if Copybara (the Google system that merges PRs or pulls them into our internal code review system) decides to merge the PR directly.
-It's if this actually applies all PRs, rather than just some.
+For example, `import/copybara` is a pull-request job whose status also appears on its merge commit, if Copybara decides to merge the PR directly.
+It's unknown whether this happens to all PRs or not.
 - Kokoro, Google's CI system that powers most of these jobs, does not report "in progress" jobs, so there is no way to see how many Kokoro jobs are pending.